maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Retry

-In a distributed system it is possible that a process is hanging due to a transient failure and that retrying the call could be successful.
-This can be done in memory or by re-queuing a message.
+It is possible that an operation is hanging due to a transient failure and that retrying the call could be successful.

 Some complications to be aware of
 - **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
-- **Ordering** - Out of order messages can apply updates incorrectly, this can potentially be dealt with using timestamps or versions
+- **Ordering** - Out-of-order messages can cause updates to be applied incorrectly, we can timestamps or versions to help us here
 - **Retry Storm** - Frequent retries can make it hard for a system to recover

 ### Cancel

 Is it acceptable to degrade certain functionality if it means other, potentially more critical, operations can continue?

-Isolated functionality can be switched off using bulkheads and circuit breakers, this protects downstream resources and also allows the application to continue processing other potentially successful operations.
+Isolated functionality can be switched off using bulkheads and circuit breakers.
+This protects downstream resources and also allows the application to continue processing other potentially successful operations.
 Traffic can be intermittently let through to test if service can be resumed.

 ## Preventing Failure